How teachers apply for the Peace in the Pacific study tour

 As a teacher chaperone you will be responsible for the overall wellbeing, supervision and security of the three students selected to travel on the study tour.

-As such, you will represent the Northern Territory Government, the Chief Minister and Northern Territory teachers.
+As such, you will represent the NT Government, the Chief Minister and NT teachers.

 You will also be required to: